-Black root rot, caused by the fungal pathogen Thielaviopsis basicola, is widespread in all cotton growing areas of NSW and QLD (Nehl et al. 2004).
+Black root rot (BRR), caused by the fungal pathogen Berkeleyomyces rouxiae (formerly Thielaviopsis basicola), is widespread in all cotton growing areas of NSW and Qld, dominant in regions that experience cooler planting temperatures (Nehl et al., 2004; O'Keeffe et al., 2021).
 Disease surveys show a steady rise in the number of farms with the disease since it was first detected in 1989.
+BRR is transmitted via residual infected plant tissue, contaminated soil, mite/arthropod activity and can persist over 5 to 6 cotton crops even when crop rotation is utilised (Nel et al., 2019).

-Symptoms of black root rot include stunted, slowing seedlings with black roots and lateral root death (Nehl & Allen 2004).
-As black root rot cannot be controlled using fungicides, the management of the disease relies on farm management practices that slow down or prevent pathogen infection, for example planting after cold weather has passed, planting varieties that are able to 'catch up' later in the season, pre-irrigation in preference to 'watering up', planting of non-host crops such as cereals, sunflower, brassicas and onions for more than one season between cotton crops (Jhorar 2003) and adapting a 'come clean, go clean' strategy (Cotton Catchment communities CRC 2002).
-All cotton varieties and many legumes are hosts for T. basicola.
-Therefore, legumes should be avoided as rotation crops in cotton growing regions infested with T. basicola (Allen et al. 2003).
+Symptoms of BRR include stunted and slow seedling development with black roots and lateral root death (Nehl and Allen, 2004).
+As BRR cannot be controlled using fungicides, the management of the disease relies on farm management practices that slow down or prevent pathogen infection.
+Examples include planting after cold weather has passed, planting varieties that are able to 'catch up' later in the season, intentional field flooding, biofumigation, pre-irrigation in preference to 'watering up' (irrigation after planting), planting of non-host crops such as cereals, sunflower, brassicas and onions for more than one season between cotton crops (Jhorar, 2003; O'Keeffe et al., 2021), and adopting a 'come clean, go clean' strategy (Holman, 2016).
+All cotton varieties and many legumes are hosts for B. rouxiae.
+Therefore, legumes should be avoided as rotation crops in cotton growing regions infested with B. rouxiae (Allen et al. 2003).

 Verticillium wilt is caused by the fungal pathogen Verticillium dahliae.
-Its incidence has increased in recent years, mainly due to the increasing use of susceptible varieties (Johnson & Nehl 2004).
-Symptoms include yellow leaf mottle, brown discolouration in the stem, stunted growth and some defoliation which is more severe in cold weather or under waterlogging (Cotton Catchment communities CRC 2002; Johnson & Nehl 2004; Nehl & Allen 2004).
-Control strategies for Verticillium wilt include planting of resistant cotton varieties, planting after cold weather has passed, avoiding waterlogging, crop rotation with non-host crops such as sorghum and cereals, and adapting a 'come clean, go clean' strategy.
-V. dahliae has a wide host range including the crop plants sunflower, soybean, potato, tomatoes and olives as well as weeds such as saffron thistle (Carthamus lanatus) and pigweed (Portulaca oleracea) and many others and so control of these weeds is essential (Allen et al. 2003).
+Its incidence across Australia has increased over time and it is established in all states, mainly due to the increasing use of susceptible varieties of cotton (Johnson and Nehl, 2004; Subbarao, 2020).
+It is transmitted through contaminated soil, where V. dahliae can persist without a host for many years as microsclerotia, on infected roots and even in infected fruit (Michigan State University, 2008).
+Symptoms include yellow leaf mottle, brown discolouration in the stem when cut, stunted growth, wilting and some defoliation, which is more severe in cold weather or under waterlogging (Ayele et al., 2020; CRDC and CottonInfo, 2022).
+Control strategies for Verticillium wilt include planting of resistant cotton varieties, planting after cold weather has passed, avoiding waterlogging, crop rotation with non-host crops such as sorghum and cereals, and adopting a 'come clean, go clean' strategy.
+V. dahliae has a wide host range including the crop plants sunflower, soybean, potato, tomatoes and olives, as well as weeds such as saffron thistle (Carthamus lanatus), pigweed (Portulaca oleracea) and many others, therefore, control of these weeds is essential (Allen et al. 2003).
+The effectiveness of different control strategies have been shown to be highly variable across different localities due to the presence of varying soil microflora, weed host presence and differing strains of the pathogen (Subbarao, 2020).